All Products

 Affected versions: versions earlier than v1.7.0-aliyun.1.

 TLS 1.1 and earlier versions have security issues.
 The NGINX Ingress controller no longer supports the following TLS versions: TLS 1.1 and TLS 1.0.
-Before you update the NGINX Ingress controller, make sure that your service is not reliant on TLS 1.1 and earlier versions, and TLS 1.1 and earlier versions are removed from the TLS settings of your service.
+Before you update the NGINX Ingress controller, make sure that your service is not reliant on TLS 1.1 or earlier versions, and TLS 1.1 and earlier versions are removed from the TLS settings of your service.
 Changes to the ConfigMap take effect immediately.

 The following content shows the sample TLS settings in the nginx-configuration ConfigMap of the NGINX Ingress controller in the kube-system namespace: